open-telemetry/opentelemetry-specification/specification/trace/api.md

 ## Behavior of the API in the absence of an installed SDK

 In general, in the absence of an installed SDK, the Trace API is a "no-op" API.
 This means that operations on a Tracer, or on Spans, should have no side effects and do nothing.
-However, there is one important exception to this general rule, and that is related to propagation of a `SpanContext`:
+However, there is one important exception to this general rule, and that is related to propagation of a `SpanContext`: The API MUST return a non-recording `Span` with the `SpanContext` in the parent `Context` (whether explicitly given or implicit current).
-The API MUST create a [non-recording Span](#wrapping-a-spancontext-in-a-span) with the `SpanContext` that is in the `Span` in the parent `Context` (whether explicitly given or implicit current) or, if the parent is a non-recording Span (which it usually always is if no SDK is present), it MAY return the parent Span back from the creation method.
+If the `Span` in the parent `Context` is already non-recording, it SHOULD be returned directly without instantiating a new `Span`.
 If the parent `Context` contains no `Span`, an empty non-recording Span MUST be returned instead (i.e., having a `SpanContext` with all-zero Span and Trace IDs, empty Tracestate, and unsampled TraceFlags).
 This means that a `SpanContext` that has been provided by a configured `Propagator` will be propagated through to any child span and ultimately also `Inject`, but that no new `SpanContext`s will be created.